-Ann Miller, Principal Investigator and Associate Professor
+Ann Miller, Principal Investigator and Associate Professor of MCDB

 I was born and raised in Brookings, South Dakota.
 I attended college at Gustavus Adolphus College in St. Peter, Minnesota, where I worked on my first independent research projects on campus with Dr. Ellis Bell and through a summer undergraduate research program at the Mayo Clinic with Dr. Diane Jelinek.
 These experiences convinced me that I wanted to attend graduate school.
 In addition to pursuing my interests in science during college, I completed a minor in Philosophy, played varsity volleyball, and sang in The Gustavus Choir.